reubwn/hgt/README.md

 ---
 ### UPDATE Feb 2018
-Apparently the latest UniRef90 database now contains the taxids in the fasta headers (thanks [@evolgenomology](https://github.com/evolgenomology)!), which makes generating the required taxlists a bit easier (no need to download and parse the XML file).
+The latest UniRef90 database now contains the taxids in the fasta headers (thanks [@evolgenomology](https://github.com/evolgenomology)!), which makes generating the required taxlists a bit easier (no need to download and parse the XML file).
 Unfortunately you'll still need to add the taxid post-hoc as there is no option in Diamond to add this to the output file.

 1. Download the UniRef90 fasta database (~15 Gb):
    ```